cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 Create a sense of safety
 -------------------------

-The magic that makes an open space event work is when people there feel psychologically safe to speak their minds and follow their hears about where they can offer the most meaningful contribution.
+The magic that makes an unconference work is when people there feel psychologically safe to speak their minds and follow their hears about where they can offer the most meaningful contribution.